You are here

 - ICD-10-AM Codes: A90, A91

-Dengue fever is a febrile illness caused by infection with one of four dengue viruses and transmitted by mosquitoes.
+Dengue virus infection (Dengue fever) is a febrile illness caused by infection with one of four dengue viruses and transmitted by mosquitoes.
 Manifestations can range from a mild self-limiting illness to a severe life threatening condition.

 Confirming the diagnosis

 The diagnosis should be confirmed by serological testing or detection of viral components in serum and can be made by a treating general practitioner.
-Dengue viral infection may be asymptomatic.
+Infection with a dengue virus may be asymptomatic.
 The SOP requires a clinical illness.

-If there is a history of dengue fever but the condition is no longer present, a diagnosis of Dengue fever – resolved, or alternatively, No Incapacity Found, would apply.
+If there is a history of dengue fever but the condition is no longer present, a diagnosis of Dengue virus infection (or fever) – resolved, or alternatively, No Incapacity Found, would apply.

 The relevant medical specialist is an infectious diseases physician.